 For puppies, Aquamin’s most important benefits are that it preserves bone structure and strength, facilitates bone mineralization, stimulates anti-inflammatory activity, and calms inflammation in the gastrointestinal tract.

 Most of us think of taking vitamin C when we have a cold, and there’s a good reason for that.
 Vitamin C supports our immune system and has antioxidant properties.

 Unlike humans, dogs can actually produce their own vitamin C. However, stress or illness can deplete their natural vitamin C reserves.

 It’s not always anxiety or fear that causes stress – though puppies can definitely experience those feelings.
 Stress can include physical stress, such as the physical stress put on a puppy’s body when it’s growing rapidly.

 By providing vitamin C in their multivitamin, your puppy is sure to always have this important vitamin at their disposal.
-The vitamin C in our Growing Puppy supplement is in Calcium Ascorbate form, which makes it highly absorbable as well as gentle on their young, sensitive digestive systems.
+The best vitamin C for puppies should come in Calcium Ascorbate form, which makes it highly absorbable as well as gentle on their young, sensitive digestive systems.